 Skeleton Gorge climbs Table Mountain on the back side above Kirstenbosch Botanical Garden.
 Unlike Kasteelspoort Skeleton Gorge is thick with greenery.
 Once you get to the top there are several options for climbing back down.

 There are many hiking clubs in Cape Town and different definitions of a moderate hike.
-There aren’t many flat hikes in the Western Cape unless you choose the beach.
+There aren’t many flat hikes in the Western Cape, unless you choose the beach.
 Hoping to get over the Table Mountain orientation hump soon so I can get up in the morning, put on my hiking boots, and take off.
-Right now there is a bit of logistics involved getting to the right place at the right time.
+Right now there is a bit of logistics involved getting to the right trailhead at the right time.
 Of course the ideal is meeting hiking companions who know Table Mountain.
 There will be less hiking time when I begin volunteering at The Shine Center.